0xmaximus/Galaxy-Bugbounty-Checklist/XSS payloads/README.md

 ### 2.If you can escape from the attribute but not from the tag (> is encoded or deleted)

-Try to use this payloads :
+Try to event handlers :
 ```
 1) <input   value"XXXXXXX"   onclick=alert(1)  >Click</input>